sucofunk/SUCOFUNKey/doc/manual.md

 - **Tape** — fader controls playback speed directly.
 Centre = stopped, right = forward, left = reverse.
 - **Vinyl** — fader controls acceleration, like nudging a vinyl record.
 When the fader reaches an edge, press the assigned **Fader Adjust** key to reposition the fader without changing playback — then continue scratching from the new position.
 - **DVS** — uses a 1 kHz timecode signal on the line-in (e.g. Serato timecode vinyl) to control playback.

+**Mute / Unmute and the scratch crossfader:**

+Only **one scratchable sample** can be active at a time.
+A scratchable sample is **muted by default** — you need a **Mute / Scratch** or **Unmute / Scratch** key in the same bank to hear it.
+These keys act like the push-button version of a DJ crossfader, applied to the currently playing scratch sample:

+- **Unmute / Scratch** — press to unmute the scratch sample and bring it into the mix; the fader controls its playback speed.
+- **Mute / Scratch** — press to cut the scratch sample from the mix.

+To switch a slot between its Mute and Unmute variant, press **FUNK + that key**.

 ### 8.5 Snippet Parameters